spitis/PyIndex/README.md

 ### Limitations of this backend

-- very lean / only supports a static index; there is no delete document, only add documents; there is no support segments, so adding individual documents requires the entire index to be rewritten (i.e., should add documents in bulk).
+- very lean / only supports a static index; there is no delete document, only add documents; there is no support for segments, so adding individual documents requires the entire index to be rewritten (i.e., should add documents in bulk).
 - no block quality (TODO)
 - bare minimum testing (in the notebook)
 - the reduction in index size, and a small part of the speed boost is from using [this](https://github.com/lemire/streamvbyte) and [this](https://github.com/lemire/MaskedVByte) via a cython wrapper for postings compression.
 Very fast, but requires a recent Intel processor (e.g., Haswell).
 You may need to recompile the cython for this to work in your environment (run `python setup.py build_ext --inplace` in the streamvbyte directory to make a compatible .so file).
 It will fall back on pickle if you don't have this, which is not nearly as good (but still faster than default whoosh).